GCA WELCOMES HOWARD NEVIN

 Government Contractors Association (GCA) was formed because there was a void in this space.
 Even though government contracting has been around over 200 years, less than 1% of companies are winning government contracts.
 Our mission is to help change that.

-In addition, GCA was formed to advocate, facilitate and educate our members.
-GCA will support our members through educational curriculum, certification prep and strategy training.
+Government Contractors Association was formed to advocate, facilitate and educate its members.
+GCA will support our members through educational curriculum, certification, prep and strategy training.
 We want to foster teaming, joint venture, alliance and mentor protege relationships.
 We want to be the voice of government contractors.